 Two questions sit on top of the workload-axis decision and can shift it materially.

-One — are you running the agent's code execution sandbox, or the agent's normal runtime?
-Code execution sandboxes (the Anthropic Sandbox skill model, OpenAI's Code Interpreter, Cursor's terminal sandbox) are the canonical Tier 4 use case.
+The first: are you running the agent's code execution sandbox, or the agent's normal runtime?
+Code execution sandboxes — the Anthropic Sandbox skill model, OpenAI's Code Interpreter, Cursor's terminal sandbox — are the canonical Tier 4 use case.
 Untrusted code, bursty workload, isolation-critical.
 The agent's normal runtime — the LLM inference, the orchestration loop, the tool-call dispatcher — is a different beast.
-The LLM doesn't execute user code; it processes user input.
+The LLM does not execute user code.
+It processes user input.
 The orchestration loop runs the platform's own code.
 Hardened containers (Tier 2) are typically the right answer for the runtime, and microVMs (Tier 4) for the code execution sandbox sitting underneath the runtime.
-Putting everything in microVMs because "AI workloads need isolation" is a category error and pays the latency cost for no security gain.
+Putting everything in microVMs because AI workloads need isolation is a category error that pays the latency cost for no security gain.

-Concrete numbers from production deployments we run, with the usual caveat that workload mix shifts these significantly:
+Concrete numbers from production deployments we run, with the usual caveat that workload mix shifts these significantly.

 The economics shape the decision.
-If your workload is high-volume and short-duration (per-query tool dispatch, real-time chat), Tier 4 is hard to justify.
-If your workload is rare but high-isolation (untrusted code execution, multi-tenant data processing), Tier 4 is hard to avoid.
+If your workload is high-volume and short-duration — per-query tool dispatch, real-time chat — Tier 4 is hard to justify.
+If your workload is rare but high-isolation — untrusted code execution, multi-tenant data processing — Tier 4 is hard to avoid.

 The hardened-image tier deserves specific attention as the most under-deployed of the four.
 The marginal cost over standard containers is near zero — a different base image in the Dockerfile, a different node AMI on the cluster.
 The security improvement is meaningful.
 The latency impact is negligible.
-For most platforms still running standard containers on the runtime tier, the upgrade to hardened images is the highest-leverage isolation work available, and most don't ship it because it does not feel like a Big Architectural Decision in the way that picking microVMs does.
+For most platforms still running standard containers on the runtime tier, the upgrade to hardened images is the highest-leverage isolation work available, and most do not ship it because it does not feel like a Big Architectural Decision in the way that picking microVMs does.

 Hardware isolation is the strongest.
 Hardened images are the cheapest meaningful improvement.
 The right architectural posture uses both, in different places, for different workloads.
 The platforms that articulate this trade-off explicitly — in their threat models, their architecture documents, and their procurement conversations — are the ones operating at the standard the next decade of regulated AI deployment will require.